When do applications for nomination by DairyNZ open?

 We will only process complete applications and of course employers and international workers must meet the exception criteria.

 How much does it cost to apply?

 There is no cost for DairyNZ to process your application which is step 1.
-Step 2 includes an Expression of Interest process which is $380, but is otherwise the usual immigration process and normal fees will apply.
+Step 2 includes an Expression of Interest process which is $380, otherwise the usual immigration process and normal fees will apply.

 How do I ensure my application is processed as quickly as possible?

 Providing ALL requested and relevant information and evidence to us will help make the process as smooth and timely as possible.